TrackerLounge/DojoJoe/README.md

 Tai Chi Chin Na Training Dummy

 # Introduction
 By way of background, I am hobbiest.
-I initially learned a number of Tai Chi forms(two forms of Wu Style, and one Yang Style) from books, as a form of light excersise.
+I initially learned four versions of Tai Chi forms(13-form style, two forms of Wu Style, and one Yang Style), right-handed and left-handed, from books, as a form of light excersise.
 I was interested in exploring the application and meaning of the forms.
 I have no live experience.
 I live in a remote area, where sparring partners are rare.

 I eventually found a book called Tai Chi Chin Na - The Seizing Art of Tai Chie Chuan by Dr. Yang, Jwing-Ming PhD, ISBN-13 : 978-1-59439-307-5, ISBN-10: 1-59439-307-9 which outlines some of the joint lock applications found the Tai Chi Yang Style Form.
 I have no affiliation with Dr. Yang, Jwing-Ming.
 I have enjoyed his book and would recommend it.